-"For children, it's really important to be in a safe and familiar environment, and the safest and most familiar environment for any child is a school," Anastasiia Konovalova, 30, said in an interview with National Public Radio.
-Before the war began, Konovalova was the head teacher of Ostrovok Primary School in Odesa, Ukraine.
-In March, she fled to Romania with her 2-year-old son, some clothes — and her school's math books.
+"For children, it's really important to be in a safe and familiar environment, and the safest and most familiar environment for any child is a school," Anastasiia , 30, said in an interview with National Public Radio.
+Before the war began, Anastasiia was the head teacher of Ostrovok Primary School in Odesa, Ukraine.
+In March, she fled to Romania with her 2-year-old son, Kyril, some clothes — and her school's math books.
 Somehow, she knew that she would one day start another school.

-At first, Konovalova and some other teachers from Ukraine held classes at a center for refugee children.
+At first, Anastasiia and some other teachers from Ukraine held classes at a center for refugee children.
 When they outgrew that space, she convinced the Ministry of Education to help them find an actual school building.
-These days, eight classrooms at the National College Mihai Viteazu, an elite high school, become a Ukrainian elementary school between the hours of 3 p.m. and 6 p.m., serving 227 students, ages 4 to 11.
+These days, eight classrooms at the National College Mihai Viteazul, an elite high school, become a Ukrainian elementary school between the hours of 3 p.m. and 6 p.m.

 UNICEF provided each student, including Sofiya, above left, and Liza, with backpacks filled with school supplies and art materials — notebooks, colored pencils, a paint palette.
 The girls said math and English are their favorite subjects.
 Both are looking forward to going home as soon as it's safe, and seeing their pets again.

 UNICEF also supplied the school with sports equipment and School in a Box kits.
 Each School in a Box kit contains classroom supplies and materials for one teacher and 40 students for up to three months.